10 Awesome Reasons to Visit Northern Norway in Winter

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

-And Norway – especially Northern Norway, up above the Arctic Circle – has no shortage of winter adventures.
+Norway as a whole is not an over-visited country, and Northern Norway even less so.
+But this region above the Arctic Circle has no shortage of unique winter adventures.

 First, let me dispel a few of the myths of traveling to Northern Norway in the winter.
 For one, it's not actually as cold as many people assume.
 When I went to northern Manitoba to chase the Northern Lights, nighttime temperatures were dipping down to -40 degrees (F).
-In Northern Norway, though, the Gulf Stream brings warmer air up Norway's coast, and temperatures barely dropped below +20 Fahrenheit.
+In Northern Norway, though, the Gulf Stream brings warmer air up Norway's coast, and temperatures tend to stay above +20 Fahrenheit (which is cold, yes, but not unbearably so).

-The days also weren't as short as you might expect.
+The days also aren't as short as you might expect.
 While it's true that this part of Norway experiences permanent twilight for part of the winter, this only lasts for a handful of weeks.
-In fact, by the end of February, there were easily 8 hours of daylight or more to enjoy each day.
+In fact, by the end of February, there are easily 8 hours of daylight or more to enjoy each day.

 I spent a week split between Alta and Tromsø in late February, and would recommend this part of Norway to anyone looking for a great winter adventure.